-It should be noted that the The limited number of data showing a clear correlation between the velocity of the sea surface and the vertical wind component implies that the wave-induced turbulence has a limited impact on the anemometer records at 6 m.
-The influence of the sea surface elevation on the vertical turbulence was not clearly visible in the one-point vertical velocity spectra S_w , except for $H_s > 1.2$ m, where a weak spectral peak near 0.2 Hz was distinguishable.
-The wave-induced fluctuating wind component is generally much less compared to the wind turbulence (Weiler and Burling, 1967; Kondo et al., 1972; Naito, 1983) as highlighted by e.g. Weiler and Burling (1967); Kondo et al. (1972); Naito (1983).
-An exception is-may be the case of weak wind and swell conditions which are more likely to result in the observation of a sharp spectral peak near f_p in the S_w spectrum (Kondo et al., 1972).
-Nonetheless, as previously mentioned, such conditions are rare near SMW-, most likely because SMW was located in a relatively sheltered close-water environment rather than an open ocean.
+The limited number of data showing a clear correlation between the velocity of the sea surface and the vertical wind component implies that the wave-induced turbulence has a limited impact on the anemometer records at 6 m.
+The influence of the sea surface elevation on the vertical turbulence was not clearly visible in the one-point vertical velocity spectra S_w , except for

+355 $H_s > 1.2 \,\mathrm{m}$, where a weak spectral peak near 0.2 Hz was distinguishable.
+The wave-induced fluctuating wind component is generally much less-weaker compared to the wind turbulence as highlighted by e.g. Weiler and Burling (1967); Kondo et al. (1972); Naito (1983).
+An exception may be the case of weak wind and swell conditions which are more likely to result in the observation of a sharp spectral peak near f_p in the S_w spectrum (Kondo et al., 1972).
+Nonetheless, as previously mentioned, such conditions are rare near SMW, most likely because SMW was located in a relatively sheltered close-water environment 360 rather than an-in the open ocean.